Bancroft, Ontario: Eagle's Nest Park

+Vance Farm Park

+Located near the Bancroft hospital, on Oak street, this 37 acre hilly site was donated to the town of Bancroft in 1998 and opened in 2001.
+It features hiking and walking trails.

+Culture and Media

-Arts and events
+Arts and Events

 In 2004, Bancroft won TVOntario's "Most Talented Town in Ontario" contest.
 A large number of artists and artisans live in the surrounding area, and exhibit together in events like the "Fall Studio Tour".

 The Art Gallery of Bancroft hosts 11-12 exhibitions per year celebrating the work of local and regional artists and artisans.
 These exhibitions include the popular annual "Juried Show" and the annual student show displaying the work of four regional high schools.
 The gallery gift shop displays the paintings and fine crafts of area artists and the AGB boasts a permanent collection including some of Ontario's finest artists.

 A Place For the Arts is an artist's cooperative and art gallery located in the town centre.

 The town is home to the Village Playhouse, a theatre which has been hosting sold out plays, musicals and concerts since the early 1990s.
 Formerly the Bancroft Community Hall, the historical building was once the local jail, court house and library.

 The annual Bancroft Rockbound Gemboree occurs in July and August.